wp-plugins/wp-ultimate-recipe/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 2.2.3 =
+Update to fix the shortcode editor button in the text editor

+= 2.2.2 =
+Tiny upgrade for the free version

+= 2.2.1 =
+Update to improve memory usage of recipe templates

+= 2.2 =
+Update recommended to keep up with the best recipe plugin

+= 2.1.8 =
+Update when experiencing JS issues

+= 2.1.7 =
+Update highly recommended

+= 2.1.6 =
+Be sure to update if you're experiencing JavaScript issues

 = 2.1.4 =
 Update recommended.
 A few bug fixes